Spindel/enforce_typehints/README.md

-POC: Force static type hints via import
+# Force static type hints at import time

 This runs mypy on all imports, and currently just dumps the text, but that shows the concept.